PhilRunninger/.vim/README.md

 $ vim
 ```

 The rest of the setup takes place in vim.
 Ignore the error messages when it first starts.
-They will go away when you restart vim after running this command.
+They will go away after you run the following command and restart vim.
+This command is part of the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager, which is embedded in this repository.

 ```
 :PlugInstall